Scaling Methods for Stochastic Chemical Reaction Networks: Binary CRN Networks

-We now consider a binary CRN with two chemical species, $m{=}2$, and three distinct complexes $C_i$, $i{=}1$, $2$, $3$, of size ${\le}2$ and the set of routes is The purpose of this section is essentially pedagogical, to show, in a simple setting, how the ideas of Sections~\ref{SecStab} and~\ref{ScalSec} can be used in practice, on stability and scaling properties.
+The binary CRN studied, with two species, is represented by the following graph of reactions:

-As a side result, in Section~\ref{GenTriSec} of the appendix, a proof of the positive recurrence of a general class of triangle topologies is given: an arbitrary set of chemical species, an arbitrary set of three complexes, i.e. whose sizes are general, and a set of reactions ${\cal R}$ containing the three ones from above.
-Proposition~\ref{ergodicityTriangle} of the appendix for triangle topologies can be seen as the analogue of Theorem~7.6.1 of~\citet{Feinberg} for star networks.
-To the best of our knowledge there are few such stability results with arbitrary complexes.
-We have not been able to generalize this proof to a CRN with more than three complexes.
+The purpose of this section is essentially pedagogical, to show, in a simple setting, how the Filonov's criterion can be used in practice by using scaling results and other ad-hoc arguments and also how a possible result of convergence in distribution of scaled sample paths may depend (in a simple way here) on the direction to infinity $x/\|x\|$.